 Photos: Christian Daschek

-Casa Branca is a village in Alentejo that was characterised by the railway for decades.
+Casa Branca is a village in Alentejo, Portugal, that was characterised by the railway for decades.
 The railway properties from different eras, residential houses, administrative and workshop buildings, are now empty, and the village itself counts only 80 inhabitants.

 Nine BASEhabitat students are spending a semester in Casa Branca, and a first building is to be converted and renovated into workshops, cost-effectively, with low material input and sustainable materials like cork, lime, clay.
 A main challenge was the renewal of the roof structure and the adaptation of interior spaces for different purpose.
 Many interested people from the neighbourhood and members of the cooperative were present when the studios were opened in December 2022.

 Aaron Eckert, Christine Gärtner, Lea Hartmann, Lorena Paulitschek, Mia Hemmerling, Moritz Berger, Nadine Dajanovic, Semjon Fehr, Tim Kölle